 1 Corinthians 14:38 But if any man be ignorant, let him be ignorant.

-Paul, the Apostle to the Gentiles, expressly forbade women speaking in the Church.
-He stated clearly and unambiguously that it was shameful and reproachful for women to speak in the Church.
-This was not Paul’s personal opinion, as some people often say, nor was it because of the incessant chattering of the Corinthian women while in Church.
-Paul made it abundantly clear that what he was writing was the commandment of the Lord for all Churches of the Saints (verses 34 & 38)!
+Paul, the Apostle to the Gentiles, expressly forbade women speaking in Christian assemblies.
+He stated clearly and unambiguously that it was shameful and reproachful for women to speak in church gatherings.
+This was not Paul’s personal opinion, as some people often say, nor was it because of the incessant chattering of the Corinthian women during church meetings.
+Paul made it abundantly clear that what he was writing was the commandment of the Lord for all churches of the saints (verses 34 & 37)!
 And he went on to say that any true prophet or spiritual person should acknowledge that what he wrote was the commandment of the Lord.
 This means that, whoever disagrees with this teaching of Paul and acts contrary to it, is neither truly spiritual nor a true prophet of God.
 It’s that simple!
 Why is this so?
 That’s because the Gospel Paul preached was specially revealed to him by the Lord Jesus himself.
 No man taught Paul the Gospel!
 He received it as a direct revelation from the Lord Jesus Christ.

 Galatians 1:11 But I certify you, brothers, that the gospel which was preached of me is not after man.